-For the solo traveller Australia is a safe and easy country to get around.
-Bus travel as well as train travel are good ways to explore Australian cities’ surroundings.
-But of course buses and trains will not take you to any destinations, especially in rural areas.
+Bus travel, as well as train travel, are good ways to explore Australian cities’ surroundings.
+But of course buses and trains will not take you to all destinations, especially in rural areas.
 I have done all that and loved it.
-Public transport is great but it requires a flexible schedule to move around though.
+Public transport is great, but it requires a flexible schedule to move around though.

-Hiring a car or a campervan in Australia is easy and if you like more freedom and a relaxed pace that’s the ideal way to go.
+Hiring a car or a campervan in Australia is easy, and if you like more freedom and a relaxed pace, that’s the ideal way to go.
 If driving is not for you, and prefer a local to show you around, there are hundreds of day tours in Australia to choose from.

 That’s why I have put together this list with the best day-trips suggestions that you can make from all Australian cities.

-Top 3 Melbourne Day Tours
+Top 3 Melbourne Day Trips

 Here are my favourite 3 day-trips from Melbourne.

-- A day tour to the Dandenong Ranges
+A day tour to the Dandenong Ranges

-- A day tour to Yarra Valley
+A day tour to Yarra Valley

-- A day tour to Mornington Peninsula
+A day tour to Mornington Peninsula

-Mornington Peninsula is another great region with hills, a beautiful coastal landscape, with walking trails, rocks and picturesque villages.
+Mornington Peninsula is another great region with hills, a beautiful coastal landscape, walking trails, rocks and picturesque villages.
 This could be an alternative to the Great Ocean Road if you only have one day.
 While you will need to hire a car to tour this area, you can also use public transport to get to Sorrento and more coastal towns.

 Top 3 Sydney Day Trips